Nominalism: Varieties

 There are various forms of nominalism ranging from extreme to almost-realist.
 One extreme is predicate nominalism, which states that Fluffy and Kitzler, for example, are both cats simply because the predicate 'is a cat' applies to both of them.
 And this is the case for all similarity of attribute among objects.
 The main criticism of this view is that it does not provide a sufficient solution to the problem of universals.
 It fails to provide an account of what makes it the case that a group of things warrant having the same predicate applied to them.

 Proponents of resemblance nominalism believe that 'cat' applies to both cats because Fluffy and Kitzler resemble an exemplar cat closely enough to be classed together with it as members of its kind, or that they differ from each other (and other cats) quite less than they differ from other things, and this warrants classing them together.
 Some resemblance nominalists will concede that the resemblance relation is itself a universal, but is the only universal necessary.
 Others argue that each resemblance relation is a particular, and is a resemblance relation simply in virtue of its resemblance to other resemblance relations.
 This generates an infinite regress, but many argue that it is not vicious.

-Class nominalism argues that class membership forms the metaphysical backing for property relationships: two particular red balls share a property in that they are both members of classes corresponding to their propertiesthat of being red and being balls.
+Class nominalism argues that class membership forms the metaphysical backing for property relationships: two particular red balls share a property in that they are both members of classes corresponding to their properties – that of being red and of being balls.
 A version of class nominalism that sees some classes as "natural classes" is held by Anthony Quinton.

 Conceptualism is a philosophical theory that explains universality of particulars as conceptualized frameworks situated within the thinking mind.
 The conceptualist view approaches the metaphysical concept of universals from a perspective that denies their presence in particulars outside of the mind's perception of them.